 We always travel with a potty for the little kids for when an emergency happens and they cannot make it to the campsite toilets, be it outhouses or flushable, but making toilets a priority is not a bad thing.
 Assuming that if you are reading this you are a first-time camper, you will probably want to make sure your toilet situation is something that you can be comfortable with.
 If you are at a campground, you should also be able to check reviews to see if any comments have been made, good or bad.

 One of the best things about camping is that it allows you to disconnect from technology and enjoy the outdoors.
 However, we understand that some people might not be able to completely disconnect.
 That’s why it’s important to be prepared before you leave.

 If you must, make sure you have downloaded any movies or shows that you want to watch on your laptop or tablet.
 You should also charge all of your devices before you leave so that you can use them as needed.
 And don’t forget to pack any adapters or chargers that you might need!

 Aside from hiking, time at the lake, or other outdoor activities depending on your surroundings, you may be glad you brought along a book, some board games, and a deck of cards.
 A popular card game with the kids is UNO.

-Soaking in all the nature can be wonderful, but you may welcome a slow morning or way to wind-down before bed.
+Soaking in all the nature can be wonderful, but you may welcome a slow morning or a way to wind down before bed.

 Check The Forecast